Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Design and simulation

-In order to compare theoretical results with the experimental measurements, a complete QNM analysis is performed.
-Fig. ~\ref{fig:QNMcomplete}(a) reports the real parts of the QNM eigenfrequencies together with their corresponding quality factors \(Q= \omega_m/ (2\,\gamma_m)\).
-Fig.~\ref{fig:QNMcomplete}(b) shows the frequency dependences of the modal-overlap coefficients \(\xi_{m,n}\) for nine QNM pairs with the strongest signal-idler overlap.
-Among them, the strongest overlap is for the pair \(\text{QNM}_1 - \text{QNM}_1\).
-Fig.~\ref{fig:QNMcomplete} (c) displays two example modes (3 and 8) to illustrate the different near-field distributions and far-field radiation patterns that can arise in the resonator.
-Considering all QNM pairs and their modal overlap coefficients, the final spatial and spectral properties are simulated and compared with the experimental measurements.
+In order to compare theoretical results with the experiment, a complete QNM analysis is performed.
+Fig. ~\ref{fig:QNMcomplete}(a) reports the real parts of the QNM eigenfrequencies together with their corresponding quality factors \(Q= \omega_\mathrm{m}/ (2\,\gamma_\mathrm{m})\).
+Among these, several QNMs strongly confined within the substrate were excluded from the final simulations due to unphysical features (see Supplementary Material section 2 for details).
+Fig.~\ref{fig:QNMcomplete}(b) shows the frequency dependence of the ratio $\mathcal{G}_{m,n}/\mathcal{S}_{m,n}(\omega_\mathrm{s})$ for the nine QNM pairs with the largest contributions.
+The dominant term arises from the pair $\mathrm{QNM}_1-\mathrm{QNM}_1$.
+Additional significant contributions originate from QNM pairs whose eigenfrequencies are symmetrically detuned with respect to the degenerate frequency, thereby simultaneously enhancing both the signal and idler photons.
+Although some pairs (such as \(\text{QNM}_2\)--\(\text{QNM}_3\)) involve modes with higher Q-factors, their spatial electric-field distributions exhibit a lower overlap with the pump field, resulting in a reduced overall contribution to the SPDC process.
+Fig.~\ref{fig:QNMcomplete}(c) displays two exemplary modes (3 and 8) to illustrate the different near-field distributions and far-field radiation patterns that can arise in the resonator.
+Considering all QNM pairs (for details, see Supplementary Material section 5) and their modal overlap coefficients, the resulting SPDC distribution in wavelength and wavevector is simulated and compared with the experiment.